 BW on HANA system with classic model

-As part of the data load process there are some steps that are obsolete when running the same in a BW system on HANA without the need to change anything to the model, such as processes to calculate indexes, statistics and roll up of aggregates.
+Let’s see what is happening when we only migrate the database to HANA without any functional changes to the model.
+As part of the data load process there are some steps that are obsolete now when running the same data loads in a BW system on HANA, such as processes to calculate indexes, statistics and roll up of aggregates.
 Additionally the activation job is now being processed in HANA which reduces the activation time.

 At this point we are still using the classic model, but just by changing the underlying data base by HANA, we are getting already a great reduction of the total load time by almost 25 minutes down to 57 minutes.

 Now we are loading the same amount of data into the new HANA-optimized business content.
 Here we are experiencing a further massive reduction of the data load duration by further 38 minutes down to now 20 minutes.

 The total reduction of the load time was from 1 hours 21 minutes down to 20 minutes.
 And this includes both type of optimization, the push down of data load processes into HANA and the lighter HANA-optimized data model.

 It is important to understand that we did not sacrifice any functionality nor flexibility in the reporting layer.
 The opposite is true.
 The report consumer has now more flexibility e.g. drill down to account level for all metrics – something that could not be provided in the classic business content due to the use of aggregates.